 How The Program Works

-These student-facilitated online panels are open to all students who are interested in learning more about organizations in the nonprofit sector, their responses to the pandemic and how to get involved in the future.
+These student-facilitated online panels are open to all students who are interested in learning more about organizations in the nonprofit sector, their responses to key issues and how you can get involved.

-Each panel or interview will conclude with a question period for students to contribute to the conversation.
+Each panel or interview will end with a question period for students to contribute to the conversation.

 Nonprofit organizations are critical in supporting the extracurricular development of youth around the city.
 Through creative writing workshops, STEM clubs, or mentorship programs, each organization offers unique opportunities for youth to stay engaged.